 Standard Digital Pathology workflow begins with the procedure performed on the patient, most commonly a biopsy or a resection.
-The material is then sent to a pathology division associated by an order (ideally in a digital way), along with appropriate clinical information. to second of the second of the second of the second second
+The material is then sent to a pathology division associated by an order (ideally in a digital way), along with appropriate clinical information Once received, samples are registered in the local laboratory information system on or before undergoing the necessary procedure in order to be managed to glass slides.
+Then, the glass slides are observed under a light microscope in order to create report.